dcts/oscListener/README.md

 You can for example use the [**TouchOSC**](https://itunes.apple.com/us/app/touchosc/id288120394) iPhone app (also availible on android).
 Heres a short demo of the setup and usage

 ### Setup
-To make this work you need to insert the IP address and port that is displayed by the oscListener programm in your TouchOSC app like shown here:<br><br>
+When the program runs, you can see the recieving IP address and port displayed in the canvas.
+You then need to insert these information in your TouchOSC app like shown here:<br><br>
 <img width="250px" src="https://user-images.githubusercontent.com/44790691/54867559-c7d11880-4d81-11e9-9a8b-80d7cb0fdce2.gif">

 ### Usage